 From September 2010, Timur Kulibayev and Arvind Tiku were also connected in the face of adversity.
 Just as Ingma Holding BV was earning billions of dollars, the Office of the Attorney General of Switzerland (OAG) opened an investigation into money laundering, directly targeting President Nazarbayev’s son-in-law and his partner, who were suspected of having organised the sale of under-priced oil assets in Kazakhstan.
 The two men had allegedly received bribes that had ended up in numerous Swiss banks.
 The affair was not linked to Vitol.

-The case caused quite a stir and yet was closed after three years of investigations had failed to prove that the funds had been acquired unlawfully.
+The case caused quite a stir and yet was closed after three years of investigations because no criminal acts or violations of the Anti-Money Laundering Act were found.
 The Swiss prosecutors requested help from their Kazakh counterparts, who concluded that no crime had been committed.
-Such an outcome is hardly surprising in a country where according to an OECD report “courts are controlled by the ruling elite” and “corruption is said to be present at all stages of the judicial process”.
+This in a country where according to an OECD report “courts are controlled by the ruling elite” and “corruption is said to be present at all stages of the judicial process”.

-Nevertheless, Public Eye gained access to legal documents in which several sections detail how Arvind Tiku and Timur Kulibayev were happily mixing their revenues and investments.
+Nevertheless, Public Eye gained access to several judicial documents that detail that Arvind Tiku and Timur Kulibayev made joint investments.
 This raises questions as to the role of the President’s son-in-law in Vitol’s partnership with Arvind Tiku.

 An explosive document